Board of Directors

 Joseph Slattery joined the Exosome Diagnostics Board of Directors in June 2013 and as the Chairman of our Audit Committee since October 2013.
-He is currently the Executive Vice President and Chief Financial Officer at Baxano Surgical, Inc., after serving as a member of its Board of Directors and Chairman of its Audit Committee from November 2007 until April 2010.
-He also serves on the Board of Directors of CVRx, Inc. a privately held company developing implantable technology for the treatment of hypertension and heart disease, and served as a Director, Chairman of the Audit Committee and member of the Nominating & Governance Committee of Micromet, Inc., a publicly held biopharmaceutical company, and as a Director and Chairman of the Audit Committee of Baxano Surgical, Inc., a publicly held company focused on minimally-invasive spine solutions, where he also served separately as Executive Vice President and Chief Financial officer.
-Mr. Slattery was Chief Financial Officer and Senior Vice President, Digene Corporation, a molecular diagnostics company that developed and marketed the first FDA-approved test for Human Papillomavirus that was acquired by QIAGEN, N.V. in 2007 for $1.6 billion.
+He is currently the Executive Vice President and Chief Financial Officer at TransEnterix, Inc., a publicly held company focused on surgical robotics.
+He also serves on the Board of Directors of CVRx, Inc., a privately held company developing implantable technology for the treatment of hypertension and heart disease.
+Mr. Slattery previously served as a Director, Chairman of the Audit Committee and member of the Nominating & Governance Committee of Micromet, Inc., a publicly held biopharmaceutical company, and as a Director and Chairman of the Audit Committee of Baxano Surgical, Inc., a publicly held company focused on minimally-invasive spine solutions, where he also served separately as Executive Vice President and Chief Financial officer.
+Mr. Slattery was also Chief Financial Officer and Senior Vice President, Digene Corporation, a molecular diagnostics company that developed and marketed the first FDA-approved test for Human Papillomavirus that was acquired by QIAGEN, N.V. in 2007 for $1.6 billion.
 Mr. Slattery received a B.S. degree in Accountancy from Bentley University and is a Certified Public Accountant.